kennyk65/Microservices-With-Spring-Student-Files/LabInstructions/Lab 6.md

     * The `SentenceService` uses `@Autowire` to reference individual DAO components which have been created to obtain the words from the remote resources.
     * Since all of the remote resources are structurally the same, there is a fair bit of inheritance in the dao package to make things easy.
 But each uses the same Load Balancer technology and `RestTemplate` used previously.

 1. Open the POM.
-Add another dependency for spring-cloud-starter-openfeign.
+Add another dependency for Open Feign (`org.springframework.cloud` / `spring-cloud-starter-openfeign`).

+    >  If using IntelliJ, the Maven extension may require you to update your project at this point.
+From the menu, View / Maven / Refresh all...

+    >  If using Eclipse, the M2E plugin may require you to update your project at this point.
+Right click on the project / Maven / Update Project

 1. Edit the main `Application` configuration class and `@EnableFeignClients`.